ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

-NSNumber* maxPhosphorus = 100; // The maximum amount of phosphorus in milligrams the recipe can have. (optional) NSNumber* minPotassium = 0; // The minimum amount of potassium in milligrams the recipe must have. (optional) NSNumber* maxPotassium = 100; // The maximum amount of potassium in milligrams the recipe can have. (optional) NSNumber* minSelenium = 0; // The minimum amount of selenium in grams the recipe must have. (optional) NSNumber* maxSelenium = 100; // The maximum amount of selenium in grams the recipe can have. (optional) NSNumber* minSodium = 0; // The minimum amount of sodium in milligrams the recipe must have. (optional) NSNumber* maxSodium = 100; // The maximum amount of sodium in milligrams the recipe can have. (optional) NSNumber* minSugar = 0; // The minimum amount of sugar in grams the recipe must have. (optional)
+NSNumber* maxPhosphorus = 100; // The maximum amount of phosphorus in milligrams the recipe can have. (optional) NSNumber* minPotassium = 0; // The minimum amount of potassium in milligrams the recipe must have. (optional) NSNumber* maxPotassium = 100; // The maximum amount of potassium in milligrams the recipe can have. (optional) NSNumber* minSelenium = 0; // The minimum amount of selenium in micrograms the recipe must have. (optional) NSNumber* maxSelenium = 100; // The maximum amount of selenium in micrograms the recipe can have. (optional) NSNumber* minSodium = 0; // The minimum amount of sodium in milligrams the recipe must have. (optional) NSNumber* maxSodium = 100; // The maximum amount of sodium in milligrams the recipe can have. (optional) NSNumber* minSugar = 0; // The minimum amount of sugar in grams the recipe must have. (optional)